puppetlabs/puppet-docs/source/pe/3.7/razor_brokertypes.markdown

 4. If your broker type requires additional configuration data, add a `configuration.yaml` file to your `sample.broker` directory.

-To see examples of brokers, have a look at the [stock brokers](https://github.com/puppetlabs/razor-server/tree/master/brokers) (pun intended) that ship with Razor.
+To see examples of brokers, have a look at the [brokers](https://github.com/puppetlabs/razor-server/tree/master/brokers) that ship with Razor.

 ## Writing the Broker Install Script